ainsleydev/website/content/posts/optimise-seo/index.md

 JS can also slow search engine bots down, which on large sites can introduce crawl budget issues (evaluating websites can cost a large amount of money in resources).

+**TODO: Add source**

 ## Rendering

 Rendering is the process of populating templates (HTML) with data from APIs or databases.
-It can happen either on the sever or client side.
+It can happen either on the server or client side.
 It allows for rich data to be displayed in your markup from different sources.
 Below is a comparison between both server and client side rendering.

 ### Client Side Rendering (CSR)

-Is a dynamic rendering method.
+CSR is a dynamic rendering method.
 The content is rendered using JavaScript inside the browser usually via a framework such as React or Vue.
 Content is parsed dynamically and there is little HTML content being rendered on first load, as shown below.

 ```html